 The second pillar of strategy is around next-generation security information and event monitoring (SIEM).
 “Our clients tell us that they are not seeing the value of their legacy SIEM tools as they are not providing the security alerts expected,” says Gagnon.
 “We partner with Fortinet to provide the entire automated and orchestrated SIEM technology.
 This will improve the visibility and response to security incidents, and bring a best-in-breed and next-generation platform to the market.”

 The third pillar of Bell’s strategy is around detection and response.
 “We partnered with FireEye to launch our Bell Managed Threat Detection and Response platform, bringing best-in-class detection capability, coupled with a world-class incident response team (Mandiant) to our clients.”

 The fourth pillar is around cloud security.
 “We work with best-in-class partners such as Akamai, whose high performance distributed infrastructure allows us to enhance security for our customers,” offers Gagnon.
 “We also partner with Cisco, FireEye and Zscaler to bring a wide range of cloud based security offerings.”

 The fifth pillar involves dealing with the increase in data due to the introduction of 5G technologies.
 While this is still an emerging area, careful consideration and planning will be required moving forward to ensure organizations can securely adapt.

 Gagnon and Sansalone are confident that their innovations and strategies cement Bell’s position as a leader in cyber security and digital transformation.
 “We see ourselves as being an important contributor to the cyber security community in the field,” Gagnon says.
 “We have over 400 security professionals across Canada supporting three operation centres, and we partner with the leading technology companies in Canada.
-That’s why we are the only communications provider recognized by the IDC Marketscape as a Canadian leader in security four years in a row.”
+That’s why we are the only communications provider recognized by the IDC Marketscape as a Canadian leader in security .”